devvaannsh/custom-line-height/README.md

+Note: This feature is now integrated in Phoenix by default.
+To access this, go to `VIEW` > `Themes...` and set the line height property as per your preference.

 The Custom Line Height extension allows you to adjust the line height (line spacing) in your code editor, enhancing readability and reducing eye strain during coding sessions.